All You Need To Know About P2P Lending In Malaysia

 Is P2P lending safe?

 P2P lending is regulated by the Securities Commission Malaysia (SC).
-Before you start investing on a P2P lending platform, check if it has been licensed under the SC.
+Before you start investing on a P2P financing platform, check if it has been licensed under the SC.

 There are strict guidelines on who these platforms can offer loans to.
 SC-licensed platforms are required to conduct background checks on all potential issuers to verify their business proposition and assess their creditworthiness.
 P2P platforms reject around 70% of potential issuers.